garyschulte/besu-zkvm/toolchain/BUILDING.md

 Riscv64 builds of labs-openjdk are scarce, and finding one that works with graal 24.0.2 is even rarer.

 However, the the last release build of [labs-openjdk-21](https://github.com/graalvm/labs-openjdk-21/releases/tag/jvmci-23.1-b33), it makes the build smoother.
-One build issue map crop up regarding debug symbols.
+One build issue may crop up regarding debug symbols.
 If during the build you encounter errors such as:

 ```
 errors during build.